 What works

-- Unlimited historical data: Analytics retains data without time limits, great for long-term trends
+- Unlimited historical data: Analytics retains data without time limits, good for long-term trends.

 What doesn't